Carlo Porta: Early life and education

-Porta was born in Milan to Giuseppe Porta and Violante Gottieri, a merchant family.
-He studied in Monza until 1792 and then in the Seminario of Milan.
+Carlo Porta was born in Milan to a well-to-do family.
+His father, Giuseppe, was a civil servant for the Habsburg administration.
+He studied in Monza until 1792 and then in the Seminary of Milan.
 In 1796, the Napoleonic Wars pushed Porta to find a job in Venice (where one of his brothers lived) and he remained there until 1799.
+For a brief interlude (1800–4) he was a comic actor at the Teatro Patriottico of Milan.